gregrickaby/nextjs-starter/README.md

 ### About

-[Chromatic](https://www.chromatic.com) is a free, cloud-based tool-chain service made by the Storybook maintainers, which helps teams ship UI components faster.
-It comes with a powerful suite of testing tools, including:
+[Chromatic](https://www.chromatic.com) is a free, cloud-based tool-chain (made by the Storybook maintainers), which helps teams ship UI components faster.
+It comes with a powerful suite of testing tools including:

 - Visual Regression Testing
 - Collaborative UI Review
 - Git Hosting Integration
 - Continuous Integration Workflows

-Learn more about publish to Chromatic by reading the [official docs](https://www.learnstorybook.com/design-systems-for-developers/react/en/review/) or by watching [this 3-minute video](https://youtu.be/9o6uB1X-LZ8).
+Learn more about publishing to Chromatic by reading the [official docs](https://www.learnstorybook.com/design-systems-for-developers/react/en/review/) or watching [this 3-minute video](https://youtu.be/9o6uB1X-LZ8).

 ### Configuration